ikk1/moneyApi/readme.md

   - [PostgreSQL Documentation](https://www.postgresql.org/docs/)

 ## How to Use:
-1. Clone the repository: `git clone git@github.com:ikk1/moneyApi.git`
+1. Install Docker and Docker Compose
-2. Install Docker and Docker Compose
+2. Clone the repository: `git clone git@github.com:ikk1/moneyApi.git` and enter on moneyApi folder
 3. Run the command: `docker-compose up`

-4. You need to register a user to perform queries/registrations.
+**Note.:** You will need to register a user to perform queries/registrations.